Forest of Dean Writers Collection

 Forest Dialect playscripts and artworks by Harry Beddington, a playwright and humourist.

-The project is working with two local schools.
-It aims to create new teaching materials.
-This will engage and inspire young people with the lives and work of local writers.
+The project has worked with two local schools, engaging and inspiring young people with the lives and work of local writers.
 We have also carried out a workshop about the project with Gloucestershire University students.

 To engage with more people and spread the word about the distinctive Forest literary heritage we have showcased the literary works in local libraries and held talks about the collection and local authors.
 See below for more opportunities to engage with the collection.